zulip/zulip-terminal/docs/getting-started.md

 ### Reply to a Message

-To reply to a message in a narrow (stream/topic/PM), rest your cursor on the message you want to reply to and then type <kbd>r</kbd>.
+To reply to an existing stream- or private-message in any narrow, rest your cursor on the message you want to reply to and then type <kbd>r</kbd>.
 Type your message in the Message box that pops up at the bottom of the middle column.
 Type <kbd>ctrl</kbd><kbd>d</kbd> to send.
 If you change your mind and don't want to send the message, type <kbd>esc</kbd> to get out of the message editor.
 Let's try replying to a random message in the **[#test here](https://chat.zulip.org/#narrow/stream/7-test-here)** stream (don't worry about messing anything up, the [#test here](https://chat.zulip.org/#narrow/stream/7-test-here) stream was made for stuff like this).

 <img src="getting-started-imgs/reply-to-message.png" width="85%">